agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `exists()`

 Checks if the State exists.
 ```ts {2}
 const MY_STATE = App.createState("hi");
 MY_STATE.exists; // Returns 'true'
 ```
+Criteria for an existing State are:
+- State is no `placeholder`

 ### 📄 Return

 `boolean`